Aventyret/herokus-pocus-plugin/README.md

 # Herokus Pocus Plugin

-This repo contains some usefull Herokus plugin commands that we at Äventyret AB use regularly.
+This repo contains a Heroku plugin with some usefull commands that we at Äventyret AB use regularly.

 ## Prerequisite

 1. Make sure that the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) package is installed.
 2. Login to the Herkou CLI service.
-3.

 ## Installtion